 Preregistration and open science statement: Do the student and faculty member plan to preregister the work, for example, using the OSF site or the aspredicted.org site?
 Do the student and faculty member plan to make data open eventually?
 (If so, how?)

 Student demographic information, including GPA, year in school, a description of the student’s experience working in the faculty members’ laboratory, a list of the PSYC and NSCI courses the student has completed, and any other relevant information about academic background.
 The student should also briefly describe their current educational and career goals.

 Each applicant should provide the name of the faculty advisor via the application portal.
-The undergraduate committee will ask the advisor to complete an online reference form.
-This statement will not be shared with the student and should be submitted to the undergraduate committee.
-The faculty advisor’s statement should address:
+Then the applicant should ask their faculty advisor to submit a confidential statement or letter about the student to the undergraduate committee director (Dr. Morling, email@example.com) The faculty advisor's statement should address:

 a) how long the student has been active in the advisor's lab

 b) a description of the tasks the student has been responsible for and a statement about the quality of the student's work in the lab;

 c) a statement about how the proposed project will benefit both the student and the faculty advisor;

 d) any other relevant comments about the project, its significance or feasibility, or the student's academic background.